 The Code Enforcement Division of the Department of Planning and Development partners with home and business owners alike to achieve voluntary compliance as it relates to life health safety; land use; zoning; minimum property/building standards on residential/commercial zoned properties; and beautification.

-Code Enforcement is committed to safeguarding the public health; improving community appearance; and protecting the integrity of neighborhoods.
+Code Enforcement is committed to safeguarding public health, improving community appearance, and protecting the integrity of neighborhoods.

 Care of Premises